 This is what my scurrilous postcard message looked like (I’ve blurred the name and address to protect her privacy)…

-By the way, she created an email address specifically for the purpose of responding to me.
+By the way, she created an email address (with MY name as the sender) specifically for the purpose of responding to me.
 Which is kind of weird since it’s all too likely that I had her email address already.
 The thing is, I never know if people receive my emails OR my postcards unless they respond.
+I’ve spoken to some people who have put the postcard in a drawer or on top of their refrigerator with the intention of calling me but forget to because, well… people are busy.
+I can’t know what is happening on the other end of my communication attempts.

-My response to the email, although I suspect that she never again logged into the account:
+Anyway, my response to the email, although I suspect that she never again logged into the account to see it:

 While it’s clear that you created this email account specifically for me, and while you might never open the account ever again, I’ll respond nonetheless.